kontent-ai/delivery-sdk-net/docs/Strong-Types-Explained-–-Code-Generator.md

 The important point is that you can override this simple logic with your own one.

-As an example, you can create several Kentico Kontent content types that don't necessarily need separate .NET types.
+As an example, you can create several Kontent.ai content types that don't necessarily need separate .NET types.
 You can name these content types with some prefix (like 'Aggregated') and return the common .NET type for all of them:

 ```csharp
 	if (contentType.StartsWith("Aggregated"))